Technological and industrial history of the United States: Turnpikes and canals

 As the country recovered from financial depression following the Panic of 1819, the question of internal improvements again forged to the front.
 In 1822, a bill to authorize the collection of tolls on the Cumberland Road had been vetoed by President James Monroe.
 In an elaborate essay, Monroe set forth his views on the constitutional aspects of a policy of internal improvements.
 Congress might appropriate money, he admitted, but it might not undertake the actual construction of national works nor assume jurisdiction over them.
 For the moment, the drift toward a larger participation of the national government in internal improvements was stayed.

-Two years later, Congress authorized the President to institute surveys for such roads and canals as he believed to be needed for commerce and military defense.
+Two years later, Congress authorized the U.S. president to institute surveys for such roads and canals as he believed to be needed for commerce and military defense.
 No one pleaded more eloquently for a larger conception of the functions of the national government than Henry Clay.
 He called the attention of his hearers to provisions made for coast surveys and lighthouses on the Atlantic seaboard and deplored the neglect of the interior of the country.
-Of the other presidential candidates, Andrew Jackson voted in the Senate for the general survey bill; and John Quincy Adams left no doubt in the public mind that he did not reflect the narrow views of his section on this issue.
+Among the other presidential candidates, Andrew Jackson voted in the United States Senate for the general survey bill; and John Quincy Adams left no doubt in the public mind that he did not reflect the narrow views of his section on this issue.
 William H. Crawford felt the constitutional scruples which were everywhere being voiced in the South, and followed the old expedient of advocating a constitutional amendment to sanction national internal improvements.

 In President Adams' first message to Congress, he advocated not only the construction of roads and canals but also the establishment of observatories and a national university.
 President Thomas Jefferson had recommended many of these in 1806 for Congress to consider for creation of necessary amendments to the Constitution.
 Adams seemed oblivious to the limitations of the Constitution.
 In much alarm, Jefferson suggested to Madison the desirability of having Virginia adopt a new set of resolutions, bottomed on those of 1798, and directed against the acts for internal improvements.
 In March 1826, the Virginia General Assembly declared that all the principles of the earlier resolutions applied "with full force against the powers assumed by Congress" in passing acts to protect manufacturers and to further internal improvements.
 That the administration would meet with opposition in Congress was a foregone conclusion.